ecmwf/anemoi-datasets/docs/overview.rst

  Dimensions
 ************

-Training datasets are large array-like objects encode in Zarr_ format.
+Training datasets are large array-like objects encoded in Zarr_ format.

 The array has the following dimensions: